 5. Right to Opt-out:

 Organizations need to provide consumers with the ability to opt-out of the sale of their personal data by providing easy-to-use and prominent links titled "Do Not Sell My Information" on their website.
-An organization cannot ask a consumer to opt back in to the sale of their personal data for at least a 12 month period from the exercise of an opt-out and a third party which bought the personal data of the consumer must provide an opportunity for the consumer to opt-out before further selling that personal data to another party.
+An organization cannot ask a consumer to opt back into the sale of their personal data for at least a 12 month period from the exercise of opt-out and a third party which bought the personal data of the consumer must provide an opportunity for the consumer to opt-out before further selling that personal data to another party.

 6. Right to not be discriminated: